How journaling in English saved me

 So I wrote.

-Journaling in a foreign language has been my therapy.
+Journaling in a foreign language became my therapy.

 We all have stories